2022 Set To Be UKs Hottest Year On Record - UrduPoint

 2022 Set To Be UK's Hottest Year On Record

-British experts on Wednesday said 2022 was set to be the UK's warmest on record after a year of several heatwaves alongside minimal rainfall
+British experts on Wednesday said 2022 was set to be the UK's warmest on record after a year of heatwaves and minimal rainfall

-London, (APP - UrduPoint / Pakistan Point News - 28th Dec, 2022 ) :British experts on Wednesday said 2022 was set to be the UK's warmest on record after a year of several heatwaves alongside minimal rainfall.
+London, (APP - UrduPoint / Pakistan Point News - 28th Dec, 2022 ) :British experts on Wednesday said 2022 was set to be the UK's warmest on record after a year of heatwaves and minimal rainfall.

+The findings come as communities across the globe reel from a catalogue of extreme weather this year including soaring temperatures and drought across Europe that saw crops wither and forest fires ravage swathes of land.

 This year had the "highest annual average temperature across the UK, exceeding the previous record set in 2014 when the average was 9.88 degrees Celsius (49.78 degrees Fahrenheit)", the Met Office, the UK's meteorological authority, said in a statement.

-Since 1884, each of the 10 years recording the highest annual temperature have occurred from 2002, according to the forecasting body.
+Since 1884 in the UK, each of the 10 years recording the highest annual temperature have occurred from 2002, according to the forecasting body.

 "2022 is going to be the warmest year on record for the UK.
 While many will remember the summer's extreme heat, what has been noteworthy this year has been the relatively consistent heat through the year," said Mark McCarthy, head of the Met Office's National Climate Information Centre.